SeregaOsipov/MLD4ROMS/README.md

 If you are going to use this code and publish the results in a scientific journal, we request to cite the paper, where this code was introduced:
 Osipov et al., 2017, Regional effects of the Mount Pinatubo eruption on the Middle East and the Red Sea, JGR Oceans.

+MAKE SURE that you have all the libraries installed (check the imports section).
+These are numpy, matplotlib.
+For ROMS model output, script relies on seawater library (version > 3, https://pypi.python.org/pypi/seawater) to compute potential density from potential temperature and salinity.

 The main.py and sample_data.nc files provide a minimal example based on the ROMS output to illustrate the algorithm.
 You will need to modify it to derive the mixed layer depth (MLD) based on your model output.

 Things to consider: